openebs-archive/openebs-docs/docs/installation.md

 Verify helm is installed and helm repo is updated.
-See [helm docs](https://docs.helm.sh/using_helm/#from-script) for setting up helm and simple [instructions below](#setup-rbac-for-tiller-before-installing-openebs-chart) for setting up RBAC for tiller.
+See [helm docs](https://docs.helm.sh/using_helm/#from-script) for setting up helm and [instructions](#setup-rbac-for-tiller-before-installing-openebs-chart) below for setting up RBAC for tiller.

 In the **default installation mode**, use the following command to install OpenEBS in `openebs` namespace.